By Frank Spillers

 Touchpoints first, channels second.

 When a customer reaches out to a channel, this does not help you identify the root cause of their problem.
 It does not offer forensics of which touchpoints failed.
 Therefore, your channel optimization effort becomes reactive.
-Instead, important work should be prioritized to identify all touchpoints, touchpoint breakdowns, and a plan to heal broken touchpoints.
-Once touchpoints are streamlined (with good UX), then channels can be optimized to help customers solve their problems.
+Instead, you should should prioritize important work to identify all touchpoints, touchpoint breakdowns, and a plan to heal broken touchpoints.
+Once you streamline touchpoints (with good UX), you can optimize channels to help customers solve their problems.

 Optimize touchpoints, tackle improvements with an omnichannel focus.

 To improve the bottom line, organizations need to understand customer journeys and the touchpoints that they are made of.
 Journeys and touchpoints can provide a starting point to align internal stakeholders and channel managers around customer priorities.
-By understanding the root causes of where customers are falling down, an appropriate channel strategy can then be created.
+You can create an appropriate channel strategy when you understand the root causes of where customers are falling down.

 Learn more?
 Head over to Frank Spillers' UX Inner Circle for: